 One of the most important changes when a dog moves from the puppy phase to a young adult is the development of growth plates—the soft cartilage found at the point where longer bones connect.
 As young puppies, these growth plates are soft and easily damaged.
 The growth plates harden and close as dogs become adults.
 When a dog is a fully grown adult, the growth plates are strong enough to withstand daily wear and tear.

-Regardless of your dog’s size, you need to maintain a healthy diet throughout these early stages of growth and development and ensure your dog’s health is closely monitored at every stage.
+Regardless of your dog’s size, you need to maintain a healthy diet throughout these early stages of growth and development.
+Also, ensure your dog’s health is closely monitored at every stage.

 Ask your veterinarian if you want to be sure when your dog will be fully grown.
 The clinic knows all the essential details about your dog, so you’ll have the best shot at a more accurate answer.
 As such, they will factor all that information into the calculation.